plaperdr/fp-central/fingerprint/attributes/README.md

 main page does not have to be updated every time a test is added or removed and one script can store more than one value.

-In case more than one value is stored for a single attribute, it is recommended to store the result inside a JSON object under that attribute's name to prevent name collision:
-`fp.<name of attribute> = { "att1":X, "att2":Y, ...}`.
+If you want to store more than a single value for an attribute, you must store all the data in a JSON object: `{ "att1":X, "att2":Y, ...}`.

 **Example**